klaarnut/user-docs/en/website-content.md

 ![image](images/website_content/img_text_tools_04_undo_redo.png)

-To reverse your last action and To reverse your last Undo.
+To reverse your last action and to reverse your last Undo.

 **HTML Mode**

 ![image](images/website_content/img_text_tools_05_html_mode.png)

 Insert HTML Code for each block.
-Please be careful to usie the correct HTML code.
+Please be careful to use the correct HTML code.
 As it will break an RVsitebuilder function, if your code doesn't use the correct syntax.

 #### Font